 Dr. O'Connor's school neuropsychological evaluations explore the neuropsychological weaknesses and strengths the young person exhibits, and their nature and extent.

-School neuropsychological testing also leads to evidence based interventions to help move the child toward increased success within the school setting and at home.
+School neuropsychological testing also leads to evidence based interventions to help move the young person toward increased success within the school setting, at home and in the community.

 How well a young person does at school, across all developmental domains, from the learning and academic, to the social and emotional, often lays the foundation for success in adulthood.
 We use the findings gleaned from the school neuropsychological evaluation to promote the best possible outcomes for the young person at school, in the community, and at home.